 - Please consult the Framework of Off-Campus Safety and the Safety in Field and Research policies should an EL activity require a student to engage off-campus.

-- Students participating in lab-based placements or placements involving hazardous materials must complete a WHMIS course.
+- Students participating in lab-based placements or placements involving hazardous materials must complete a Workplace Hazardous Materials Information System (WHMIS) course.
 Students must consult their academic unit for further details on training availability.

 - Safety Abroad: Students completing placements outside of Canada are required to review the information on the U of T Safety Abroad website and consult with staff regarding policies and procedures surrounding health and safety.